turbot/steampipe-docs/docs/cloud/integrations/deepnote.md

 ## Create a chart with custom query

-We'll focus here on creating a chart to analyze the regular market change percent for bitcoins using the [Finance](https://hub.steampipe.io/plugins/turbot/finance) plugin.
-To being, click the `SQL` block and select the integrated database from the dropdown list seen on the projects page.
+Let's use the [Finance](https://hub.steampipe.io/plugins/turbot/finance) plugin to chart the change percentage for bitcoin during regular market session.
+To begin, click the `SQL` block and select the integrated database from the dropdown list on the projects page.
 Paste this query in the command palette and click `Run notebook`.
 You can refresh the notebook on an hourly, daily or weekly schedule to update the data using the `Schedule notebook` feature.

 ```
 select